 Panama has not ratified any of the International Conventions related to Ship Arrests.
-However where the applicable law to the claim is that of a country which has ratified any Convention the Maritime Courts of Panama will enforce it.
+However where the applicable law to the claim is that of a country which has ratified any Convention the Maritime Courts of Panama will enforce it in cases where the law of the flag or the law of a particular country applies to the dispute.

 Under our procedural rules, there are three ways to arrest a vessel.
 First, any vessel or property can be arrested so that a defendant cannot dissipate assets beyond the jurisdiction by depositing a 20-30% bond of the amount in controversy when defendant's property is found within the territory of the Republic of Panama.
 A defendant is "present" in Panama when its real and effective place of business is in the territory of the Republic of Panama.
 Second, a vessel can be arrested ascribe the Courts jurisdiction when such a defendant is not present for purposes of jurisdiction or when an asset of defendant property is attached in order to serve process.
-Finally, a Maritime Court may exercise its jurisdiction to enforce maritime liens or encumbrances.
+Finally, a Maritime Court may exercise its jurisdiction to enforce maritime liens or encumbrances via an in rem action.